-- Rationale: Given the sensitivities in providing a second pitch in South Park and the imminent need to resurface the existing pitch, moving the club to a new location more suitable to accommodating two pitches, a clubhouse and ancillary facilities would represent an alternative way of meeting Maidstone Hockey Club's needs. - Advantages: The advantages of this scenario are as follows: - The club is struggling to accommodate its current activity programme and the shortage of peak-time capacity is compromising its ability to expand. - Adding additional capacity at an established club site is preferable to providing an extra pitch at a separate location. - Whilst there is sufficient existing spare artificial grass pitch capacity in the borough to meet all hockey needs to 2031, the existing pitches are not necessarily in the optimum locations to serve this demand.
-The spare capacity is located in Marden and Sutton Valance, rather than Maidstone where 70% of the borough's population is based, so another Maidstone-based pitch would improve accessibility. - The site sensitivities at South Park would be circumvented. - Disadvantages: The disadvantages of this scenario are as follows: - There is insufficient unmet hockey demand from Maidstone HC at present to fully utilise an additional pitch. - This option would be costly, particularly if it involved land purchase. - There are no currently identified alternative sites and there may be competition for any that do become available, with other clubs like Maidstone Rugby Club also currently seeking to move. - One reason for the current peak-time shortfall is the inclusion of 8 hours per week of football usage of the existing pitch.
-If local '3G' pitch capacity was expanded, football use could be transferred, thus freeing up sufficient additional time for hockey to meet all current demands. - Conclusions: The difficulties in identifying and securing an alternative site, coupled with the limited amounts of unmet demand and the potential to increase available capacity by transferring football usage elsewhere, makes this option sub-optimal at present.
+- Rationale: Given the sensitivities in providing a second pitch in South Park and the imminent need to resurface the existing pitch, moving the club to a new location more suitable to accommodating two pitches, a clubhouse and ancillary facilities would represent an alternative way of meeting Maidstone Hockey Club's needs. - Advantages: The advantages of this scenario are as follows: - The club is struggling to accommodate its current matchday programme and the shortage of peak-time capacity at weekends causes problems. - Adding additional capacity at an established club site where all teams can play on a cohesive basis is preferable to providing an extra pitch at a separate location. - Whilst there is sufficient existing spare artificial grass pitch capacity in the borough to meet all hockey needs to 2031, the existing pitches are not necessarily in the optimum locations to serve this demand.
+The spare capacity is located in Marden and Sutton Valance, rather than Maidstone where 70% of the borough's population is based, so another Maidstone-based pitch would improve accessibility. - The site sensitivities at South Park would be circumvented. - Disadvantages: The disadvantages of this scenario are as follows: - There is insufficient unmet hockey demand from Maidstone HC at present to fully utilise an additional pitch. - This option would be costly, particularly if it involved land purchase. - There are no currently identified alternative sites and there may be competition for any that do become available, with other clubs like Maidstone Rugby Club also currently seeking to move. - The Club does not support this option and is not giving it active consideration. - Conclusions: The difficulties in identifying and securing an alternative site, coupled with the limited amounts of unmet demand and the potential to utilise available capacity at the other local pitches, makes this option sub-optimal at present.

-The recommendations in relation to hockey are made in the context of the National Planning Policy Framework (NPPF) paragraph 74, which stipulates that existing open space including playing pitches, should not be built upon unless:
+The recommendations in relation to hockey are made in the context of the National Planning Policy Framework (NPPF), which stipulates that existing open space including playing pitches, should not be built upon unless: